XinwenD/search-palindromes/README.md

 One can see all palindromic substrings in a tabular list.

-Let's take string "@@$$$$@@LOLLOL" as an example, by setting primary sort key as length, sort by ascending in both length and position, we will get all palindromic substrings as shown below:
+Let's take the string "@@$$$$@@LOLLOL" as an example, by setting primary sort key as length, sort by ascending order in both length and position, we will get all palindromic substrings as shown below:

 | Palindrome | Length | Position |
 | ---------- | ------ | -------- |